 - No animals or pets allowed in the kitchen at any time.

 Food businesses are relatively inexpensive to start and emotionally gratifying--big parts of what makes them so appealing.
 However, you still need to identify a niche that hasn’t been flooded with competition yet.

 If you’re the 45th small business owner to sell brownies, it will be difficult to get noticed.
 If you sell keto vegan brownies or sugar-free brownies, however, you’ll have less competition and people will be lining up to buy your desserts.

 Find a Supplier

-A supplier is any business that sells raw materials inventory to other businesses.
+A supplier is any business that sells raw materials inventory to other businesses and has a wholesale license.
 Some leading suppliers include Bevnet, Tradewheel, Dealerbaba, and Wholesale Central.